 Moving Implications For Vehicle Owners

 Importing a car from Mexico carries various implications for vehicle owners.
-The first is to comply with US standards for safety, emissions, and bumper design.
-If the vehicle doesn't meet these standards, modifications may be required.
-This means additional costs.
+The first is complying with US standards for safety, emissions, and bumper design.
+If the vehicle doesn't meet these standards, modifications may be required, which means additional costs.

 Vehicle owners must also be responsible for keeping a comprehensive paper trail.
 It's not just vehicle registration and purchase contracts, but also any documents related to the import process.
 Doing this will substantiate your legal claim on the vehicle.